dbaggett/baggett-sports-network/README.md

 ## Hasura
 Hasura is used as an event scheduler and provides a GraphQL interface for the ingested data.
 It's available at http://localhost:8080.
 An embedded GraphiQL editor awaits.

 Note: The table metadata located at `/infrastructure/hasura/tables/metadata.json` must be applied to execute GraphQL queries.
-Done for you when executing the run script.
+Done for you when executing the `run.sh` script.

-## Example for fetching scores for Live games
+## Example Queries
+_Data may very depending on information ingested._

+### Live Game Scores
+_Create a subscription to have your own score ticker._
 ```
 {
   tracking_event(where: {status: {_eq: "Live"}}) {